 Boka Kotorska ( in Italian bocche meaning “mouth”) is a region surrounding one of the grandest natural features of east Adriatic- the Gulf of Kotor, a series of four bays penetrating 25 km of inland.

-The gulf is often mistakenly considered to be a fjord but is in fact a river bed which sank when the sea level rose in the distant geological past.
-The magnificent and unique natural beauty of Boka Kotorska doesn’t allow one stay indifferent and the exclamation of poet Ljuba Nenadović “and I wonder of the sun, how it can set, when a beauty such as this nowhere will be met” reflects precisely to kind of sentiment one takes with him.
+The gulf is often mistakenly considered to be a fjord but is, in fact, a river bed that sank when the sea level rose in the distant geological past.
+The magnificent and unique natural beauty of Boka Kotorska doesn’t allow one stay indifferent and the exclamation of poet Ljuba Nenadović “and I wonder if the sun, how it can set when a beauty such as this nowhere will be met” reflects precisely to kind of sentiment one takes with him.
 Small towns with baroque mansions erected by sea captains and villages with stone houses dot the sides of the bay.
-The lush greenery of cypresses, olive or lemon trees and variety of other Mediterranean flora along the coast stand in stark contrast to the forbiddingly bare sides of the mountains to the rear, rich in caves and various karst formations.
+The lush greenery of cypresses, olive or lemon trees, and variety of other Mediterranean flora along the coast stands in stark contrast to the forbiddingly bare sides of the mountains to the rear, rich in caves and various karst formations.

 Montenegro Hostel Team